UAB-BST-680/community/README.md

 # community
-a forum for questions and discussions
+A forum for questions and discussions.

-Discussion for the BST-680 course is held in the issues directory of this repository (i.e., the 'Issues' tab in the upper left of the navigation bar).
+Comments and questions for the BST-680 course are held in the issues directory of this repository (i.e., the 'Issues' tab in the upper left of the navigation bar).

 Please post all content related questions here, and use email only for personal matters.
 Note that this is a public repository, and users from outside of the class may view or add comments to discussions.